Dundee Low Emission Zone

 Dundee has already made progress in reducing levels of air pollution.
 However, there are still streets where nitrogen dioxide (NO2) levels exceed the legal standards.
 Road traffic is the main source of nitrogen dioxide, so more action is needed.

 Dundee's LEZ will develop an environment that helps to promote more active and sustainable travel choices, contributes to the city's ongoing transformational change and helps to promote Dundee as an inclusive and desirable place to live, invest, visit and learn.

-This stage of the process offers another opportunity for people to make comments on the proposals which could see Dundee introduce an LEZ in spring 2022, in line with the Scottish Government’s current timetable.
+The proposals could see Dundee introduce its LEZ in mid-2022, in line with the Scottish Government’s current timetable.

 A two-year grace period is set out, with enforcement beginning for all vehicles in mid-2024.

 Under the proposed plan the inner ring road will form the boundary of the LEZ.
 Access will be restricted for the most polluting vehicles.
 Vehicles that don’t meet the emission standards will not be able to enter the zone.
 If they do, the owner of the vehicle will have to pay a fine.

 A previous consultation exercise in autumn 2019 gathered the views of more than 1,300 people to identify the preferred choice of boundary and vehicle exemptions for the LEZ.

 To find out more about Dundee’s LEZ, including traffic modelling, air quality data and the rationale for choosing which areas were included, go to dundeecity.gov.uk/lez or email firstname.lastname@example.org